jlov7/Sentinel-MCP/docs/governance/executive.md

 **AI agents are here to stay.** They're transforming how we work, but they require new governance models.
 Traditional security approaches don't work for autonomous systems.

-**Sentinel MCP provides:**
+**Sentinel MCP explores:**
-- Runtime governance for AI agents
+- Runtime governance patterns for AI agents
-- Policy-driven security and compliance
+- Policy-driven security and compliance approaches
-- Instant incident response
+- Instant incident response mechanisms
-- Complete auditability
+- Complete auditability capabilities

-**The question isn't whether you need governance for AI agents—it's how quickly you can deploy it.**
+**Note:** This is a personal R&D project exploring these concepts.
+The architecture and approaches discussed here are shared for educational and research purposes to advance understanding of AI agent governance.

 ---

-**Ready to get started?** See the [Setup Guide](technical/setup.md) for technical implementation, or the [Policy Playbook](governance/policy-playbook.md) for policy development.
+**Note on Project Status:** This is a personal research project, not a commercial offering.
+The concepts and implementations are shared for learning and exploration.
+See the [Setup Guide](technical/setup.md) for technical implementation details, or the [Policy Playbook](governance/policy-playbook.md) for policy development concepts.